Getty Buys Manfredi "Drinking Party"

 Jean-Baptiste Haussard, after Bartolomeo Manfredi, Seven Men Gathered Around a Table, Drinking and Listening to a Lute Player, about 1729.
 Metropolitan Museum of Art

 A Drinking and Musical Party is now one of Manfredi's most exhibited and published works.
-It was included in recent shows of Caravaggisti in London, Paris, and Los Angeles (LACMA's 2012 "Bodies and Shadows: Caravaggio and His Legacy").
+It was included in recent shows of Caravaggisti in London and Paris.
 Manfredi was especially influential to Northern artists in Rome such as Valentin de Boulogne.
 LACMA has a mid-1620s Valentin tavern scene indebted to Manfredi, and the Getty has a Valentin Christ and the Adulteress.

 Valentin de Boulogne, A Musical Party, about 1623-26.
 LACMA